DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/assert.md

 });
 ```

-The approach described above allows you to create stable tests with fast runtime and reduces the risk of errors.
+The solution described above allows you to create stable tests with improved runtime performance.
+It also reduces the risk of errors.

 You can specify the assertion query timeout in test code with the [options.timeout](#options) option.
 To set the timeout when you launch tests, pass the timeout value to the [runner.run](../../reference/testcafe-api/runner/run.md)